 The Company entered into employment agreements with no defined length of employment with Alan K. Smith, Ph.D., Todd E. Simpson, Bruce W. Husel and William L. Odell in October 1995, December 1995, November 1997 and August 1998, respectively.
 Pursuant to these agreements, the Company agreed to pay Messrs.
 Smith, Simpson, Husel and Odell annual base salaries of \$122,500, \$122,500, \$110,000 and \$185,000 respectively, certain of which base salaries have been increased and are subject to periodic review and adjustment.
 Pursuant to the terms of the foregoing employment agreements, either party may generally terminate the employment relationship without cause at any time upon 14 days prior written notice to the other party or immediately with cause upon notice.
-These employment agreements were amended to provide for a severance payment equal to six months salary in the event that the employee is terminated for reasons other than cause, his salary is decreased or his responsibilities are significantly reduced one month prior to, or in the year after, a change in control of the Company.
 The Company has also entered into an Indemnification Agreement with certain of its directors, officers and other key personnel.